GuglioIsStupid/Balatro3d/README.md

 # Balatro 3D

-No official assets are included in this repo and must be provided by yourself.
+Assets are provided in this repo due to the requirement of needing compression.

 Support will not be given to compile this.